defold/defold.github.io/_posts/2022-02-01-Yandex-Games-Jam-results.md

 The [Defold Foundation and Yandex.Games game jam](/yandex-game-jam-2021) was a month long jam running all through November of last year.
 Developers were challenged to create a themed web game showing their creative and developer skills as well as a good integration with the Yandex.Games SDK.
 After some delays during the post-jam period we finally have the results!

 ## People's Choice
-The games will be ranked based on the average star rating given by the players
+The games were ranked based on the average star rating given by the players

 1. [Connect to Target](https://yandex.com/games/play/180319)
 2. [One More Tank](https://yandex.com/games/play/179759)